balancer/scaffold-balancer-v3/README.md

 ## 🚨🚨 Checkpoint 5: Creating Your Own Custom Pool with the Template Files

 This is just a guide, so please use your own due diligence with your project before deploying any actual smart contracts of course.
-This section will walk you through key areas to look at updating if you are creating your own custom pool.
+This section will simply outlines key areas to look at updating if you are creating your own custom pool.
 Again, this is not the full extent that you should take to create your own custom pool, it is up to you and your team to carry out everything necessary (including but not limited to: testing, audits, etc.).

 1. Rename custom pool and reconfigure it as needed for your own needs.
-2. Update dependencies and details within solidity scripts found [here](packages/hardhat/scripts).
+2. Update dependencies and details within solidity scripts found [here](packages/foundry/script) and mentioned inherited contracts.
 3. Deploy, Register, and Initialize your custom pool using said scripts in #2.
 Interact with it to ensure it is functioning as you desire.
 4. Simulate the deployment of your own custom pool factory, and interact with it to ensure it is functioning as you desire.
-5. TODO - details regarding integration with SOR and Subgraph
+5. Write your own tests where you can use the test files within this repo as a starting point.

 Now you should have a custom pool and custom pool factory of your own, and have a better understanding of integrating with the new BalancerV3 tech stack.